butterfill/www-butterfill/plan-for-new/checklist-before-live.md

 ## Teaching

-- [ ] add all entries
+- [x] add all entries
-- [ ] replicate teaching content from old site (this is not in source, you might have to scrape from butterfill.com (!))
+- [ ] move or replicate teaching content from old site (this is not in source, you might have to scrape from butterfill.com (!)).
+This is just for `https://www.butterfill.com/teaching/joint_action_and_the_emergence.html` and `https://www.butterfill.com/teaching/mindreading_and_joint_action.html`

 ## LLMs

+- [ ] fix llms.txt so that it has the correct content and links.

-- [ ] Add JSON‑LD to every item page:
+- [x] Add JSON‑LD to every item page:

       Publications: ScholarlyArticle (or Article) with name, author, datePublished, isPartOf (journal/proceedings), identifier/DOI, url, sameAs, abstract, keywords, citation/reference, and license if applicable.